AnshSinghSonkhia/reVCDOS/README.md

 ## License

-Based on open-source re3/reVC project.
+Do what you want.
 Not affiliated with Rockstar Games.

 ---